adil-sheikh/blog-web-app/README.md

 About:

 BlogMaker is primarily made using express.js with node.js.
 All the posts are stored in an array-like structure in the backend which are rendered in the frontend using flexbox.
 Express is used for the server setup and routing.
-With simple design using CSS styling, it is a static website made using HTML.
+With simple design using CSS styling, it is a dynamic website made using EJS.
 It currently does not have a database support, so all the posts will be reset when server is restarted.

 How to use: